 13. Bike Along the Paseo del Bosque Trail: Spring Break is a great time for getting outside.
 Check the website for all the access points to the trail.
 Make sure to stop and throw rocks in the river too.

 14. Hikes easy enough for toddlers: Here are three toddler-friendly trails to try.

 15. Take a longer hike: Hike a kid-friendly trail further from home.
 There’s one trail I like that is great for kids that’s a little further away.
 Think of it more as a day trip.
 Try the Jemez East River Slot Canyon Trail near Jemez Springs.
 Or hike in the foothills.
-These trails are easy and are a great way to get out of the house and still socially distance.
+These trails are easy and are a great way to get out of the house.